PART II - Strengths and weaknesses

-The writer, a consent engineer then living in southern Albemarle, was hired to sell this Revenue Sharing plan to skeptical county voters who had to approve it.
-Facing an approval rating of only 23% in a poll a few months before the vote, we formed SAFE (Stop Annexation Forever) and asked local artist Charles Peale to create
+The writer, a consent technician then living in southern Albemarle, was hired to sell this Revenue Sharing plan to skeptical county voters who had to approve it.
+Facing an approval rating of only 23% in a January poll a few months before the vote, we formed SAFE (Stop Annexation Forever) and asked local artist Charles Peale to create

 the Annexation Monster

 By voting day he was a familiar face and voters understood what was at stake.
-Revenue sharing meant immunity from annexation, and it won by 63%, a landslide.
+Revenue sharing meant immunity from annexation.
+It won by 63%, a landslide.
 As a result, between 1983 and 2014 the county paid the city $231,799,844.
 Projected for 2014-2015 is $16,931,333.

 Wages rose approximately 4% in that period, Social Security almost nothing.
 Fixed income retirees without ample pensions are in jeopardy here.